trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 ## ╸ Logging into Pi system [Headlessly] ╸

-* Now you need to wait for a couple of minutes for your pi first boot up
+* Now you need to wait for a minute for pi's first boot up

 * Open browser and log in your router's panel page

 * Find list all of the devices connected to the network and copy the IP address of the Raspberry Pi (it will most likely have the hostname `raspberrypi`)

 * Open Terminal on your host machine.
-You can use PowerShell on Windows or JuiceSSH for Android
+You can use PowerShell on Windows or RaspController for Android

 Type the following command: